Uno Loop: Other ventures

 In 2000, Loop was a founding member of the Estonian Performers' Union (Eesti Esitajate Liit, or EEL), a non-profit organization established to administer and promote the rights of performers by collecting remunerations under the Estonian Copyright Act and distributing them among artists and performers who are entitled to them.

 Personal life and death

 Uno Loop married Aino Pere in 1949.
 The couple had two children.
 He also had a daughter from a previous relationship.
 The couple lived at their summer home in Laulasmaa in Harju County following Loop's retirement.
 In June 2019, they celebrated their 70th wedding anniversary.
 In his later years, he had given up most sports, including cycling, swimming, and jogging, but continued to exercise.

 In November 2019, after several health issues, Loop began residing at a nursing home in Keila at age 89.
 His wife, Aino, died 22 February 2020, aged 89.
 Loop died following a lengthy illness on 8 September 2021, aged 91.
+His funeral took place on 17 September at Keila church.
+Notable attendees included Prime Minister of Estonia Kaja Kallas, as well as singers and musicians Ivo Linna, Katrin Karisma, Urmas Lattikas, Erich Krieger, Jaan Elgula, and Tanel Padar.
+He was interred at Rahumäe Cemetery in Tallinn.